+Annexure -1A

-ANNEXURE -1A BOUNDARY CONDITIONS FOR SUPPORT TO OFF-GRID SPV APPLICATIONS 1 Individuals Α All applications except 1B 1 kWp Capital Subsidy and Interest Subsidy В Pumps for irrigation and community drinking water 5 kWp 2 Non-commercial entities Α All applications except 2B 100 kWp per site Capital Subsidy and Interest Subsidy В Mini-grids for rural electrification 250 kWp per site 3 Industrial/Commercial entities Α All applications except 3B 100 kWp per site Capital Subsidy or Interest Subsidy В Mini-grids for rural electrification 250 kWp per site Sca le of Capital Subsidy Bas ed on benchmarking annually Rs 90/Wp With battery storage Rs 70/Wp Without battery storage Sca le of Interest Subsidy Soft loan @5% per annum on the amount of project cost less promoters' contribution less capital subsidy amount Line of the heat/competitive and innovative technologies available globally would be
+BOUNDARY CONDITIONS FOR SUPPORT TO OFF-GRID SOLAR PV APPLICATIONS

+1. Individuals A. All applications except 1B 1 kWp Capital Subsidy B. Pumps for irrigation and community drinking water 5 kWp & Interest Subsidy 2.
+Non- Commercial entities A. All applications except 2B 100 kWp per site Capital Subsidy B. Mini-grids for rural electrification 250 kWp per site & Interest Subsidy 3.
+Industrial/Commercial entities A. All applications except 3B 100 kWp per site Capital Subsidy B. Min-grid for rural electrification 250 kWp per site Or Interest Subsidy

+Scale of Capital Subsidy:

+Based on benchmarking annually.
+Rs.
+90/Wp With battery storage

+Rs.
+70/Wp Without battery storage

+Scale of Interest Subsidy:

+Soft loan @ 5% p.a.
+On the amount of project cost

+Less promoter's contribution

+Less capital subsidy amount

-Use of the best/competitive and innovative technologies available globally would be allowed, subject to standards and technical parameters, laid down by the MNRE.
-To meet unmet community demand for electricity or in unelectrified rural areas, standalone rural SPV power plants with battery storage in a micro grid mode/local distribution network, would be provided Rs 150/Wp of capital subsidy and soft loan
+Use of the best/competitive and innovative technologies available globally would be allowed, subject to standards and technical parameters, laid down by MNRE.

+To meet unmet community demand for electricity or in unelectrified rural areas, standalone rural SPV power plants with battery storage in a micro grid mode/ local distribution network, would be provided Rs.150/Wp of capital subsidy AND soft loan at 5%.

+Annexure -1B

-ANNEXURE-1B BOUNDARY CONDITIONS FOR SUPPORT TO OFF-GRID SOLAR THERMAL APPLICATIONS S. No. Solar Collector type Capital subsidy/Collector area (Rs/sq m) 1 Evacuated Tube Collectors (ETCs) 3000 2 Flat Plate Collectors (FPC) with liquid as the working fluid 3300 3 Flat Plate Collectors with air as the working fluid 2400 4 Solar collector system for direct heating applications 3600 5 Concentrator with manual tracking 2100 6 Non-imaging concentrators 3600 7 Concentrator with single axis tracking 5400 8 Concentrator with double axis tracking 6000
+BOUNDARY CONDITIONS FOR SUPPORT TO OFF-GRID SOLAR THERMAL APPLICATION

+S. No. Solar Collector type Capital subsidy/Collector area (Rs./ sq.m.)
+1 Evacuated Tube Collectors (ETCs) 3000 2 Flat Plate Collectors (FPC) with liquid as the working fluid 3300 3 Flat Plate Collectors with air as the working fluid 2400 4 Solar collector system for direct heating applications 3600 5 Concentrator with manual tracking 2100 6 Non- imaging concentrators 3600 7 Concentrator with single axis tracking 5400 8 Concentrator with double axis tracking 6000

-- 1. The capital subsidy/unit collector area, as given above, is based on 30% of the benchmark costs, which would be reviewed annually.
+- 1. The capital subsidy/ unit collector area, as given above, is based on 30% of the benchmark costs, which would be reviewed annually.
 Capital subsidy would be computed based on the applicable type of solar collector multiplied by the collector area involved in a given solar thermal application/project. - 2.
-Besides the capital subsidy as proposed above, the pattern of support could include a soft loan at 5%, as under: - a) Soft loan @5% interest would be available, inter alia, for balance cost, which may comprise installation charges, cost of civil work for large systems, and costs of accessories (viz. insulating pipeline, electric pump, controllers and valves, additional water tanks, blower for air heating systems, drying trays for solar dryers, steam system, and so on), and so on. - b) To meet unmet demand for electricity and thermal energy or in unelectrified rural areas, solar thermal power plants and local distribution network would be provided capital subsidy of 60% and soft loan at 5%.
-These could be in either stand alone or co-/poly-generation mode.
+Besides the capital subsidy as proposed above, the pattern of support could include a soft loan at 5%, as under: - a) Soft loan @ 5% interest would be available, inter alia, for balance cost which may comprise installation charges, cost of civil work for large systems and costs of accessories (viz. insulating pipeline, electric pump, controllers and valves, additional water tanks, blower for air heating systems, drying trays for solar dryers, steam system, etc.), etc. - b) To meet unmet demand for electricity and thermal energy or in un electrified rural areas, Solar thermal power plants and local distribution network, would be provided capital subsidy of 60% AND soft loan at 5% .
+These could be in either stand alone or co / poly generation mode